Democratic Principles

 • the values of openness and tolerance.

 MACS schools will prepare children and students to become citizens who will preserve and shape democracy in the future through their curricular and extracurricular programs.
-Democratic values will be taught explicitly in the curriculum and implicitly in the child’s experience of the school, in classroom practices, and from what is taught to how it is taught.
+Democratic values will be taught explicitly in the curriculum and implicitly through the child’s experience of the school, in educational programs, and from what is taught, and how it is taught.

 Reporting and monitoring

-The MACS Board will monitor the publication of this Democratic Principles Statement by MACS schools through the Annual Report to the School Community (ARSC) and regular school review processes (at least once every four years).
+The MACS board will monitor the publication of this Democratic Principles Statement by MACS schools through the Annual Report to the School Community (ARSC) Principal Attestation and regular school compliance review processes (at least once every five years).